plantbreeding/BrAPI/Specification/BrAPI-Germplasm/README.md

     + germplasmName (Optional, ) ...
 Name of the germplasm
     + commonCropName (Optional, ) ...
 The common crop name related to this germplasm
     + accessionNumber (Optional, ) ...
 Unique identifiers for accessions within a genebank
+    + collection (Optional, ) ...
+A specific panel/collection/population name this germplasm belongs to.
     + genus (Optional, ) ...
 Genus name to identify germplasm
     + species (Optional, ) ...
 Species name to identify germplasm
     + studyDbId (Optional, ) ...
 Search for Germplasm that are associated with a particular Study